 Fees are established by the school board on an annual basis.
-All students will be assessed a \$20.00 Book and Materials fee.
+All students will be assessed a \$50.00 Book and Materials fee.
 An additional charge will be levied in the event that a student fails to return his/her physical education lock.
 Similarly, students are responsible for books and other school-owned materials under their control.
 Fines may be assessed to recover the value of lost, damaged, or stolen school property.

 Those students involved in sports or extracurricular activities must pay an additional fee of \$20 per sport or activity, with a yearly maximum of \$40.
-Exceptions to these fees based on hardship may be requested to the building principal in writing.